 - Demand.
-You only need to take a look at the number of privacy coins available to realize that anonymity is a key feature for some cryptocurrency users.
+You only need to take a look at the number of privacy coins available to realise that anonymity is a key feature for some cryptocurrency users.
 As a result, there’s clearly a market which any coin that includes privacy features can hope to target.

-- Advantages over bitcoin.
-While bitcoin still has something of a reputation among the general population as an anonymous cryptocurrency, it’s anything but.
-By building on top of bitcoin’s core code and introducing zero-knowledge proofs, Zcash is able to offer users the chance to hide the sender, recipient and value of transactions on the blockchain, but at the same time allow fully encrypted transactions to be confirmed as valid.
+- Advantages over Bitcoin.
+While Bitcoin still has something of a reputation among the general population as an anonymous cryptocurrency, it’s anything but.
+By building on top of Bitcoin’s core code and introducing zero-knowledge proofs, Zcash is able to offer users the chance to hide the sender, recipient and value of transactions on the blockchain, but at the same time allow fully encrypted transactions to be confirmed as valid.